 Board leadership structure.
 The TIAA Board is led by the Chair, who is elected annually by the Board.
-Pursuant to the Governance Guidelines for the TIAA Board of Trustees, the Chair shall not be an employee of the Company.
+Pursuant to the Governance Guidelines for the

+TIAA Board of Trustees, the Chair shall not be an employee of the Company.
 As a result, the positions of Chair and Chief Executive Officer ("CEO") are held by two different people.
 The Board believes this leadership structure allows the Chair to focus on the effectiveness and oversight responsibilities of the Board and allows the CEO to focus on the execution of the strategy and management of the Company.
 Significant business, regulatory, risk, financial, and compliance matters are brought initially to the attention of the CEO, who then communicates appropriate matters to the Chair and the Trustees.
-On May 13, 2021, James R. Chambers was appointed by the TIAA Board to serve as TIAA's independent Chair for the 2021-2022 term, succeeding Ronald L. Thompson.
-Dr. Thompson will retire from the Board in July 2021, in compliance with the mandatory retirement policy of the TIAA Board.
+On May 19, 2022, James R. Chambers was appointed by the TIAA Board to serve as TIAA's independent Chair for the 2022-2023 term.